-In our last post, we covered five common myths about solar panel installation in California.
-In Part 2 of our series, we’ll look at five more myths and the truths that can be used to debunk them.
+In our last post, we covered five common solar myths about solar panel installation in California.
+In Part 2 of our series, we’ll look at five more solar myths and the truths that can be used to debunk them.
 At Energy Service Partners, we love working with solar sales teams that want to help their customers find the perfect solar panel systems for their homes, and we want our Authorized Dealers to be equipped with knowledge.

 If you haven’t checked out Part 1 of this series, feel free to go back and read it before continuing with Part 2!